 office: Bren Hall 4528

 Bruno’s research agenda broadly covers topics in environmental economics and natural resource economics.
-His recent work combines issues related to industrial pollution control under international trade, uncertainty and risk, game theory, applied econometrics, and the bio-economic modeling of antibiotic use subject to bacterial resistance.
-Bruno obtained his Ph.D. in economics at the University of Montreal, his Masters in mathematics from the University of Yaounde in Cameroon and a Masters in statistics and economics from the National School of Statistics and Applied Economics (ENSEA) of Abidjan on the Ivory Coast.
-As a postdoctoral researcher with SFG Bruno's primary research focus is on the design of fisheries policies to balance conservation, environmental, and economic goals.
+His research combines issues related to industrial pollution control under international trade, adaptation, uncertainty and risk, game theory, applied econometrics, and the bio-economic modeling of antibiotic use subject to bacterial resistance.
+His recent work has focused on how environmental policies should be adapted in response to threats of regime shifts such as climate change.
+Bruno has also tested empirically whether various assumptions adopted in theoretical models match patterns observed in data.
+He obtained his Ph.D. in economics at the University of Montreal.
+As a postdoctoral researcher with Sustainable Fisheries Group, Bruno's primary research focus is on the design of fisheries policies to balance conservation, environmental, and economic goals.

 Cody earned his BS in Environmental Science and an MA in Aquatic Ecology from the University of Kansas while researching the causes of the decline of an endangered minnow, the Topeka shiner.
 He moved to Seattle to study Fishery Science at the University of Washington where he completed his doctoral dissertation on the assessment and management of snow crab in the Bering Sea.
 At SFG, Cody will be exploring practical ways to assess and manage data-limited fisheries and the strategies by which managers should increase the intensity of monitoring and management.
 Management strategies under uncertainty and climate change, improving stock assessment methodology, and decision analysis for fisheries management are other research avenues Cody plans to investigate while at SFG.